brocaar/chirpstack-docs/docs/gateway-os/install/raspberrypi.md

 * Download the SD Card image for your Raspberry Pi version using one of the links below.
 * Flash the SD Card image using for example [Etcher](https://www.balena.io/etcher/) on a SD Card.
+	* Note: there is no need to extract the `.wic.gz` file first.
+With the latest version of Etcher, you can also use the url to the `.wic.gz` image, in which case you can skip the download step as Etcher will download the image for you.
 * Continue with [Using the ChirpStack Gateway OS images](../use/getting-started.md).

 ### SD Card images